 15Largely Unexplored, The Cave of Crystals Would Be A Great Place To See

 Almost 980 feet underneath the Chihuahua Desert in Naica, Mexico is a series of caves filled with massive crystals.
 The giant selenite crystals of the main cave are some of the largest natural crystals ever found on Earth.
 It remains largely unexplored due to the severe atmospheric conditions.
 Unfortunately, this cave cannot be crossed off your ‘most beautiful natural places in the world to see’ list just yet as it is presently closed to the public.

 Where to see: the Chihuahua Desert in Naica, Mexico

 16The Subterranean Crystal Blue Vatnajökull Ice Caves Are A Stunning Sight

 The Vatnajökull Glacier covers over 8100 square kilometres and is the largest glacier in Europe.
 Underneath it is a series of breathtaking seasonal subterranean crystal blue ice caves that are created by subterranean rivers melting each spring.
-However, despite being one amongst the most beautiful natural places in the world they can also be quote dangerous, so be sure to use a guide.
+However, despite being one of the most beautiful natural places in the world they can also be quite dangerous, so be sure to use a guide.